regulad/BlueHeaven/README.md

 ![BLE Connection Diagram](https://media.discordapp.net/attachments/1251004997118722078/1279614616246423653/IMG_2557.jpg?ex=66d5157a&is=66d3c3fa&hm=c50b18af737a2c215e9dcd3da3ae7925900bb67eea8122c61346f64c34048099&=&format=webp&width=904&height=678)

 > A picture from a version where devices had no limit on the number of servers they could connect to.
 You could see that they *really* favored connecting to as many peers as possible.
-However, you can see one of the devices along the top with knowledge about nodes that it isn't connected to directly.
+However, you can see one of the devices along the top with knowledge about nodes it isn't directly connected to.
 This is the OGM routing algorithm at work!